CoachLamb92/sudoku_solver_project/README.md

 # To-do list:
 ## Pressing:
-- Create Area class
-- Test Area class

 - Confine Area class to be square-shaped (only when passed square-numbered grid sizes)
+- Test many methods and attributes on pre-made 4x4 grid
+- Develop algorithms to eliminate potentials

 ## General:
 - Add documentation
 - Requirements file
-- Test many methods and attributes on pre-made 4x4 grid
+- Test many methods and attributes on pre-made 9x9 grid
-- Develop algorithms to eliminate potentials

 ## Stretch:
+- Add Sudoku input capability

 ## Completed:
 - ~~Create a Cell class with relevant attributes and properties~~